david-vanderson/dvui/README.md

   - then load `zig-out/bin/index.html`
   - [online demo](https://david-vanderson.github.io)

-This document is a broad overview.
+[Online Docs](https://david-vanderson.github.io/docs) This document is a broad overview.
 See [implementation details](readme-implementation.md) for how to write and modify widgets.

 Online discussion happens in #gui-dev on the zig discord server: https://discord.gg/Cz3z5mzA